From seniors to citizens: Hard conversations - The Tufts Daily

 “I’m IR and Africana Studies, and my concentration within IR is a regional concentration, which is Africa,” she said.

-Before the coronavirus sent her back to her native South Florida, she lived in the Africana Center and called it home.
+Before the coronavirus sent her back to her native South Florida, she lived in Capen House and called it home.

 “I feel like Capen House, the Africana Center, in many ways has been the center of my Tufts experience.
 It’s given me a community; it’s forced me to have a lot of hard conversations,” she said.

-They may not have reached any earth-shattering epiphanies, but reflecting on the situation, Merlain-Moffatt said, “You have to choose your battles.
+On that occasion, Merlain-Moffatt decided not to pursue the matter any further.
+Reflecting on the situation, she said, “You have to choose your battles.
 All the times I have chosen to have that fight, I’ve found it to be worth it, even if the outcome initially may not always seem positive.”

 The 100th anniversary of the Tufts Africana Center happens to coincide with the Class of 2020’s 50th reunion, and by the time Merlain-Moffatt returns to campus to celebrate those occasions, she intends to have established a prodigious reputation for herself.
 She anticipates that the top search result for her name will read: “Kella Merlain-Moffatt: Philanthropist, Founder, Diplomat.”

-Note: Correction: A previous version of this column included several errors.
-A previous version said Merlain-Moffatt lived in the Africana Center, which should have read Capen House.
-The column references an incident where Merlain-Moffatt spoke with a peer after he made a remark that stood out to her for its racial and sexist implications.
-Merlain-Moffatt did not in fact speak with this peer.
-The column has been updated to reflect these changes.
-The Daily regrets this error.